Frozen Shoulder – Risk Factors, Signs, Treatment, and Prevention

 Is There a Link Between Frozen Shoulder and Diabetes?

 In order to understand if there is a link between both conditions, first, we need to learn more about frozen shoulder.
 This is a rheumatic condition that might make us unable to reach behind the back or above the head.

 This occurs due to the inflammatory changes in the connective tissue in the shoulder capsule.
 This tissue can become tight or thicken over time.

 Then, stiff tissue bands known by the name adhesions might develop, and this can lead to painful movement and reduced motion of the joint.
-Over time your shoulder will become extremely stiff and painful to move as if it’s frozen, hence the name.
+Over time our shoulder will become extremely stiff and painful to move as if it’s frozen, hence the name.

-You should know that there are 2 kinds of adhesive capsulitis.
+There are 2 kinds of adhesive capsulitis.
 The first type has no direct clarification for the condition, and so stiffness and pain occurs gradually.

 As a matter of fact, women are more likely to have this condition.
 This is in comparison to men.
 Mainly this condition impacts people from 40 to 65 years old.